-My spiritual journey definitely started when the books from Osho were put on my path as a young 18-year old.
-His rebellious approach to life, society and spirituality woke so much up within myself.
+My spiritual journey started when the books from Osho were put on my path as a young 18-year old.
+His rebellious approach to life, society and spirituality woke so much up within me.

 In this book, he speaks mostly about the different archetypes of women and life phases many women go through.
 An absolutely interesting read for anyone wanting to connect with their feminine energy further.

-Years later the next book that was brought to my path was recommended by Gabrielle Bernstein.
+As a young 23-year old, this was the next that was brought to my path recommended by Gabrielle Bernstein.
 I would watch her Vlog videos on YouTube almost religiously.
-I learned so much about Kundalini Yoga, Meditation and Spirituality in this modern age.
+I learned so much about Kundalini Yoga, Meditation and Spirituality in this modern age thanks to her.
 She recommended this book that really intrigued me.
-As I always intuitively rejected contra-conception, I was definitely interested in learning more about my cycle.

 This book is an amazing starting point for anyone completely new to the subject!